Ouan2551/Ai_detect_dog_cat/README.md

 - I created model with open-cv, sklearn, tensorflow and apply AI to help me when I stuck at coding.

 # 🛠️ Challenges
-I can't memorize code and how to made it more advances, But I know when stuck at problems.
+I can't memorize code and how to made it more advances, but I know when stuck at problems.
 I just using Google, AI and youtube to solve my problems and learn new things to made my project completely.
 (I not want to be coder but I know how to apply to project and how to fix when it not work or I don't know how to made it)

+# 📸 Tools I Used
+- Python
+- TensorFlow / Keras
+- OpenCV
+- Caer
+- Canaro
+- Scikit-learn
+- Visual Studio code
+- Google, YouTube, ChatGPT (for learning and help me during coding)

 # 📂 Folder Explanation (foldername, description)
 - Code => code files using for train and test model.